 Following this, anyone can share aloud with the class what they wrote, or present the picture that they drew and why they drew it.
 You can even add requirements such as making sure they’re including the sight word “am,” or any specific skill you want to focus on for the activity.
 This is a quick and easy way to get students more comfortable with speaking in front of and listening to their peers.
 It really helps that they are talking about something they solely created and can teach you more about what they are passionate about.

-Sight Words & Testing
+Mini-books in the primary classroom with Sight Words & Testing

 We often use mini books to practice a targeting skill or a specific sight word.
 However, I actually love using mini books as a formative assessment as well.
 I have found that students are pretty relaxed when they are working with their own book, and it’s the perfect opportunity to check their understanding without them even realizing it.
 Sitting side-by-side and giving directions such as, “Put a circle around the word he,” or “What word on this page makes the short a sound?”
 Quick, simple, and the student won’t feel the pressure of taking a test.

 If you’re looking for a new way to assess sight words, need an extra intervention for your struggling readers, or love incorporating a mini book each week, here is a link to my Sight Words Mini Book Bundle that includes over 50 sight word books!
-And if you’d like to try before you buy, here is a free book for focus on the word “to.”

 Social/emotional learning is so important and it should be incorporated in every classroom across the country.
 Books are always a wonderful way for students to build connections, engage their thinking with prior experience, and sometimes even encourage empathy.